scriptPilot/app-framework/docs/setup.md

 ## Notes

-The proper way to install the App Framework is to include it as a dev-dependency inyour app's `package.json` file, i.e. it must be installed as a module, and not cloned as a repo.
-The `npm install` command will generate the appropriate directories in your app's root directoty, and will add the relevant scripts to your app's `package.json`.
+The proper way to install the App Framework is to include it as a dev-dependency in your app's *package.json* file, i.e. it must be installed as a module, and not cloned as a repo.
+The *npm install* command will generate the appropriate directories in your app's root directory, and will add the relevant scripts to your app's *package.json* file.